• Skip to main content

 flatten the ball

-hot oil
+test oil

-crisp and golden chekkalu
+crisp and golden chekkalu in a spider

-crisp chekkalu
+crisp chekkalu cooling in a colander

 2. Fry chekkalu on a medium high heat.
-Frying them on a low heat may make them rock hard (if fried for too long).
+Frying them on a low heat can make them rock hard (if fried for too long).
 They may also turn soft with in a day or 2 if they are not fried enough.

 Related Recipes

-Chekkalu recipe
+Chekkalu Recipe

-Pin Recipe Print Recipe
+Print Recipe Pin Recipe

 For best results follow the step-by-step photos above the recipe card